benda18/eclipse/README.md

 ## PRESENTED APP AT useR!2025 - DUKE UNIVERSITY IN DURHAM, NC

 In the early spring of 2025 I submitted an abstract and was selected to present the app at [useR!2025](https://user2025.r-project.org/), the annual R user conference which was being held at Duke University.
 A copy of the Google Slides presentation can be found [here](https://docs.google.com/presentation/d/1a3xUYX5hytqEFV1xuzWRiyrxi70f5ak4GfYjf1b5o7k/edit?usp=sharing).
+The presentation was recorded and should be available to watch at some point in the future at the https://user2025.r-project.org/

 ## BACKGROUND